 Hypersensitivity reactions

 Hypersensitivity was reported in 2.6% of patients in MBC clinical studies with trastuzumab emtansine, with one Grade 3 and one Grade 4 events reported.
-Hypersensitivity was reported in 2.7% of patients with EBC, with Grade 3 or 4 in 0.4% of patients.
+Hypersensitivity was reported in 2.7% of patients with EBC, with Grade 3 in 0.4% of patients and no events of higher grade.
 Overall, the majority of hypersensitivity reactions were mild or moderate in severity and resolved upon treatment.
 For dose modifications in the event of hypersensitivity reactions, see sections 4.2 and 4.4.

 Immunogenicity

 As with all therapeutic proteins, there is the potential for an immune response to trastuzumab emtansine.
 A total of 1 243 patients from seven clinical studies were tested at multiple time points for anti-drug antibody (ADA) responses to trastuzumab emtansine.
-Following trastuzumab emtansine dosing, 5.1% (63/1 243) of patients tested positive for anti-trastuzumab emtansine antibodies at one or more post-dose time points.
-In the Phase I and Phase II studies, 6.4% (24/376) of patients tested positive for anti- trastuzumab emtansine antibodies.
-In the EMILIA study (TDM4370g/BO21977), 5.2% (24/466) of patients tested positive for anti-trastuzumab emtansine antibodies, of which 13 were also positive for neutralizing antibodies.
-In the KATHERINE (BO27938) study, 3.7% (15/401) of patients tested positive for anti-trastuzumab emtansine antibodies, of which 5 were also positive for neutralizing antibodies.
-Due to the low incidence of ADA, conclusions cannot be made on the impact of anti- trastuzumab emtansine antibodies on the pharmacokinetics, safety, and efficacy of trastuzumab emtansine.
+Following trastuzumab emtansine dosing, 5.1% (64/1 243) of patients tested positive for anti-trastuzumab emtansine antibodies at one or more post-dose time points.
+In the Phase I and Phase II studies, 6.4% (24/376) of patients tested positive for anti-trastuzumab emtansine antibodies.
+In the EMILIA study (TDM4370g/BO21977), 5.2% (24/466) of patients tested positive for anti-trastuzumab emtansine antibodies, of which 13 were also positive for neutralising antibodies.
+In the KATHERINE (BO27938) study, 4.0% (16/401) of patients tested positive for anti-trastuzumab emtansine antibodies, of which 5 were also positive for neutralizing antibodies.
+Due to the low occurrence of anti-drug antibodies, the effect of these antibodies on the pharmacokinetics, pharmacodynamics, safety, and/or effectiveness of trastuzumab emtansine is unknown.

 Extravasation